First Grade Learning Objectives

-- Identify sources of conflict between and among people.
+- Explain sources of conflict between and among people.

-- Students can demonstrate an understanding of the various elements of a culture including: family, food, clothing, shelter, language, shelter, beliefs, art, music, traditions and recreation.
+- Demonstrate an understanding of the various elements of a culture including: family, food, clothing, shelter, language, shelter, beliefs, art, music, traditions and recreation.

 - Explore the various ways in which culture influences our lives.